vismaytk/vismaytk/README.md

 - 😄 Pronouns: he/him
 - ⚡ Fun fact: Can have allnighter too! 😄

 Hello!
-I'm a passionate second-year Computer Science Engineering student with a keen interest in web development and a solid foundation in various programming languages and technologies.
+I'm a passionate third-year Computer Science Engineering student with a keen interest in web development and a solid foundation in various programming languages and technologies.
 I enjoy crafting engaging and intuitive frontends for websites, leveraging my skills in HTML, CSS, JavaScript, AngularJS, and Node.js to create captivating user experiences.

 ## Skills and Expertise